• Skip to main content

 Kristi Winkels, RDN, LD

-Thanksgiving dinner is not complete without this wheat free stuffing.
-It is also free of dairy, eggs, soy, gluten, peanuts, tree nuts, fish, and shellfish.
+Thanksgiving dinner is not complete without this gluten free stuffing that is also free of the top 9 allergens including dairy and eggs.

 Prevent your screen from going dark